- Markets are too complacent about inflation risks; wage and core inflation will climb more quickly than many expect.

-2017 was mostly smooth sailing for the global economy.
-It was a year marked by broad, synchronised growth, low interest rates and low inflation.
-The question is, will these trends continue?
+Last year delivered broad, synchronized growth, low interest rates and low inflation.
+Will these trends continue?

 Strong and stable

-Strong and synchronised global growth momentum, looser fiscal policies, and firming credit growth coupled with loose monetary policy and financial market conditions should continue to drive the world economy.
+Strong and synchronized global growth momentum, looser fiscal policies, and firming credit growth coupled with loose monetary policy and financial market conditions should continue to drive the world economy.

 We’re particularly upbeat about the growth outlook for the eurozone, and to a lesser extent the US, among the developed economies, and India and parts of ASEAN among the emerging bloc.

 Mind the gap

-Given robust economic growth in many countries, markets are too complacent about inflation risks in 2018.
-We believe wage and core inflation should still climb in the US and Europe in the coming months, and more quickly than the market expects.
+Given robust economic growth in many countries, markets are too complacent about inflation risks.
+We believe wage and core inflation will climb in the US and Europe in the coming months – more quickly than the market expects.